How to Wear Engagement Ring and Wedding Band: Is There a Right Way?

 There's tradition.
 There's etiquette.
 And then there's your own unique relationship and lifestyle.

-Whether you go classic or custom, wear your engagement ring and wedding band in the order that makes you smile every time you look down at your hand.
+Whether you go classic or custom, wear your engagement ring and wedding band in the order that pleases you.
+Simple as that.

-If you ever need help figuring out your stack, resizing a ring, or designing something that fits you perfectly (literally and emotionally), Team Alara is here for you.
-We’ll nerd out on aesthetics, guide you with our technical chops, and never—ever—serve up McJeweler jibber-jabber.
+If you ever need help figuring out your stack, resizing a ring, or designing something that fits you perfectly — literally and emotionally — Team Alara is here for you.
+We'll nerd out on aesthetics, guide you with our technical chops, and never serve up McJeweler jibber-jabber.

 Want help designing a wedding band that fits your engagement ring like a dream?
 Or repurposing a family heirloom into something new and you?